rails/action_push_native/README.md

   # Set a custom job queue_name
   queue_as :realtime

-  # Controls whether push notifications are enabled
+  # Controls whether push notifications are enabled (default: !Rails.env.test?)
   self.enabled = Rails.env.production?

   # Define a custom callback to modify or abort the notification before it is sent